gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 time { make -C build install; }
 ```

-### `5` - NetBSD Curses
+### `5` - NetBSD curses
 > #### `0.3.2` or newer
-> The NetBSD Curses package contains libraries for terminal-independent handling of character screens.
+> The NetBSD curses package contains libraries for terminal-independent handling of character screens.

 > **Required!** To build Stage-1 Clang/LLVM and for the most programs that depends on `-ltinfo` or `-lterminfo` linker's flags.
 ```bash